 Requirements.
 Each prospective student must meet the admission requirements of the College of Liberal Arts and Education, which requires an overall grade point average of 2.7 for the last two years of undergraduate work and 3.0 for graduate work.
-The program preference is for a minimum GPA of 3.0, and minimum GRE of 300 (V & Q combined).
-Please note that for Detroit Mercy undergraduates applying to the graduate program in School Psychology the GRE requirement is waived.
+The program preference is for a minimum GPA of 3.0.
+The program no longer requires the GRE exam.
 An undergraduate degree in psychology is not required; however, any student who does not have undergraduate coursework in child development and statistics will be required to take compensatory coursework prior to enrollment or within the first semester, as directed by the advisor.